makerdao/sai/README.md

 `skr` is used as the direct backing collateral for CDPs.
 A prospective issuer can `open` an empty position, `lock` some `skr` and then `draw` some `sai`.
 Debt is covered with `wipe`.
 Collateral can be reclaimed with `free` as long as the CDP remains "safe".

 If the value of the collateral backing the CDP falls below the liquidation ratio `mat`, the CDP is vulnerable to liquidation via `bite`.
 On liquidation, the CDP `skr` collateral is sold off to cover the `sai` debt.

+Under-collateralized CDPs can be liquidated with `bite`.
+Liquidation is
+immediate: backing `skr` is taken to cover the `sai` debt at the time of `bite`, plus a liquidation fee (`axe`); any excess remains in the CDP.

+`skr` seized from bad CDPs can be purchased with `bust`, in exchange for `sai` at the current feed price.
+This `sai` pays down the bad CDP debt.

 ### glossary